Dearest No.1, Boy, Jolly & Bear.

 And that ties neatly with another quote you know I love, because I say it All.
 The.
 Time.

-In my head it’s said by Will Smith in The Pursuit of Happyness.
-But I’ve just spent WAY too long googling it, and can only come up with it being from ‘We Bought A Zoo’.
-And I know that wasn’t where I heard it, because in that film I said “Hey!
-That’s Will Smith’s line!”.
+In my head it was said by Will Smith in The Pursuit of Happyness.
+But I’ve just spent WAY too long googling it, and it’s actually Matt Damon in ‘We Bought A Zoo’.

-Anything scary can be begun in 12 seconds.
-Open that door, start that conversation with that girl, dial the telephone number, hit send, move to kiss… Taking the first step is the hardest, but being brave for 12 seconds?
-Anyone can do it for 12 seconds.
+Anything scary can be begun in 7 seconds.
+Open that door, start that conversation with that girl, dial the telephone number, hit send, standup and say NO, move to kiss… Taking the first step is the hardest, but being brave for 7 seconds?
+Anyone can do it for 7 seconds.

 But that’s still not ‘it’.
 The big thing.
 The lesson I want you to carry through life.
 They’re all good, all important.
 But not quite the whole picture.
 The simple key I want you to hold as you tread the paths ahead of you.